-“What I appreciate most about how By The Hand creates The Solution in these kids is how unconditionally they love and how comprehensively they nurture.”
+“What I appreciate most about how By The Hand encourages the Power of One in these kids is how unconditionally they love and how comprehensively they nurture.”

 Passionate about serving God and love for kids, Carol Simpson relishes the opportunity to use her experience as an attorney, accountant, and business owner on behalf of By The Hand.
 As the principal of Carol Simpson Law Offices in Greenville, SC, she is very involved in her local community.
 However, she feels being involved in By The Hand has shown her that all the stuff she can do “pales in comparison to just showing up to be a part of what God is doing at By The Hand.”

 “These students are powerful.
 They are breaking the cycle of poverty, broken families and hopelessness and succeeding in school—and life.
 Witnessing that transformation first hand has been a tremendous blessing to me.”